Editorial Disclaimer

 Limitations: Results may vary depending on the complexity of your XML file.
 Basic formatting is preserved, but more complex structures might not render optimally.

 Converting XML to PDF doesn't have to be complicated.
 This guide has outlined four practical methods suitable for different skill levels and requirements.
-From simple online converters for occasional use to professional software for batch processing, from built-in system tools to custom programming solutions – you now have the knowledge to choose the most appropriate approach for your needs.
+From simple online converters for occasional use to professional software for batch processing, from built-in system tools to custom programming solutions, you now have the knowledge to choose the most appropriate approach for your needs.
 By transforming your structured XML data into polished PDF documents, you'll improve accessibility, readability, and professionalism while ensuring your information is easily shareable across all platforms.
+In addition to converting XML to PDF, another common use case is converting XML into database or SQL tables to support data analysis and reporting.